Two Acts, Book Musical, Rated PG

 At a reunion hosted by their former theatre, a parade of ex-showgirls with fractured pasts take the stage one last time.

-FOLLIES is a true showcase for powerful dramatic actors, featuring a large cast rich in character, which provides opportunities for seasoned older performers.
-Spectacular and grand in scale, FOLLIES has also proven ideal for concert presentation and features many of Stephen Sondheim's best-known songs.
+Follies is a true showcase for powerful dramatic actors with plenty of opportunities for seasoned, older performers.
+Spectacular and grand in scale, Follies has also proven ideal for concert presentation and features many of Stephen Sondheim's best-known songs.

 Visit the Follies page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.